jdawson4/evolveAntenna/README.md

 2. necpp, a python library I found here: https://github.com/tmolteno/necpp for simulating antenna behavior.
 Weirdly, I couldn't get this to work on windows, so I recommend a linux-based operating system for this, I guess
 3. scipy, for scientific processing.
 We'll be using its optimization functions to do some quick antenna-designing
 4. shapely, which is a geometry library which we're using to make sure that we aren't getting our wires crossed

+Massive thanks to Timothy Molteno, whose NEC++ rewrite into C++ and Python made this project possible.
+The repository here https://github.com/tmolteno/necpp asks that I credit that work like so:
+Timothy C.A.
+Molteno, ''NEC2++: An NEC-2 compatible Numerical Electromagnetics Code'', Electronics Technical Reports No. 2014-3, ISSN 1172-496X, October 2014.